romainl/idiomatic-vimrc/README.md

 UNIX-like | `$HOME/.vim/vimrc`
 Windows | `$HOME\vimfiles\vimrc`

-Here are a few things to keep in mind as you decide to move your `vimrc` into your `vimfiles`, though:
+Here are a few things to keep in mind if you decide to move your `vimrc` into your `vimfiles`, though:

 * `.vimrc` loses its dot and `_vimrc` loses its underscore to be come `vimrc`.
 * Symbolic links can mess things up in all kinds of ways so make sure your `.vimrc` or `_vimrc` is not already linked and that you actually *move* it rather than copying it.